|Monday, september 11|

 |8:30 a.m.||Welcome and Opening Remarks

 Lori Sigurdson, Minister of Seniors and Housing

 Age Friendly Edmonton 2.0: Mobilizing for Community Impact

-Sheila Hallett – Edmonton Seniors Coordinating Council
+Sheila Hallett, BA – Edmonton Seniors Coordinating Council

-The World Health Organization recognized the City of Edmonton in 2010 as part of the Global Network for Age-Friendly Cities and Communities.
+The World Health Organization (WHO) recognized the City of Edmonton in 2010 as part of the Global Network for Age-Friendly Cities and Communities.
 In 2013 the City, Edmonton Seniors Coordinating Council and a collaborative group of stakeholders began an ambitious five-year work plan to make Edmonton a city that values, respects and actively supports the safety, diversity and well-being of seniors.